Protest group: No charges over pickup truck incident at Wyatt

 The group has protested the prison’s agreement with U.S. Immigration and Customs Enforcement to house detainees while they await trial.

-Neronha spokesperson Kristy dosReis declined to comment ahead of the press conference, which is scheduled for 1:30 p.m.
+Neronha spokesperson Kristy dosReis declined to comment ahead of the news conference, which is scheduled for 1:30 p.m.
 A Wyatt spokesperson did not immediately respond to a request for comment.

 Regunberg was one of the hundreds of people that lined the streets of the quasi-public prison in Central Falls about two months ago when Woodworth stopped his pickup truck in front of a line of the protesters.
 The group had formed a human chain in the middle of the road, blocking off access to a staff parking lot.